<--StartFancybox-->

 After separating a motor mount again I knew I needed to do something

 I hear that the '69 Bronco mounts have torque limiters or pins going though the mount that limits the movement of the engine.
 The draw back is this motor mount will also raise the engine in the bay approximately 3/8 to 1/2 inch.
 This might be acceptable if used in a '62-'65 Falcon, but the '60 Falcon having the smallest transmission tunnel needs all the room it can get with a V8 bellhousing.
-It should be noted that the 260 V8 has a could have 6 inch bolt span and the 289-351 has a 7 inch span.
+It should be noted that the 260 V8 could have 6 inch bolt span and the 289-351 has a 7 inch span.

 I didn't want the harshness of solid motor mounts on a street driven car.
 Other than the cruelty of this type mount the vibration from the engine will eventuality take its toll on other parts.